Looking for the most amazing Strasbourg Instagram spots?

 3. Strasbourg’s Notre Dame Cathedral

-Strasbourg’s Notre Dame Cathedral is one of the most beautiful churches in France.
-And believe it or not but this towering monument took a whopping 300 years to build!
+Strasbourg’s Notre Dame Cathedral is one of the most famous cathedrals in Alsace.
+And believe it or not, but this towering monument took a whopping 300 years to build!

-Its exterior is truly remarkable.
-The intricacy of the stone carvings is nothing short of impressive.
 Of course, taking a photo that includes the entire church is challenging.
-The nearby streets are narrow so even a wide-angle lens isn’t enough to capture this Gothic masterpiece.
-So, I recommend getting up close and taking a picture of the entrance.
-You’ll be able to highlight the fine architecture and, if you are at the right angle, you can show its size.
+The nearby streets are narrow, so even a wide-angle lens isn’t enough to capture this Gothic masterpiece.

 Address: Place de la Cathédrale